deweylab/CellO/README.md

 ### Running CellO with a custom model

 Training a model on a new gene set needs only to be done once (see previous section).
-For example, to run CellO on ``example_input/LX653_tumor.tsv`` using a specific model stored in a model file, run:
+For example, to run CellO on ``example_input/LX653_tumor.tsv`` using a specific model stored in a file, run:

 ``python cell_predict.py -u COUNTS -s 3_PRIME -m test.model.dill -o test example_input/LX653_tumor.tsv``